Farzin-Negahbani/Namira-LogAnalyzer/README.md

 # Namira LogAnalyzer
-Python Script for parsing and analyzing agent2D soccer simulation rcl and rcg logs.
-This used in [NAMIRA TPAS](https://github.com/Farzin-Negahbani/Namira_TPAS) a Tournament Planning and Analyzer Software.
+Python Script for parsing and analyzing agent2D soccer simulation rcl and rcg log files.
+This has been used in [NAMIRA TPAS](https://github.com/Farzin-Negahbani/Namira_TPAS), a Tournament Planning and Analyzer Software.
-## Why this is useful
+## Why is this useful?
-Firstly, if you want to have quantative data about your team performance on different matches.
-Secondly, if you are trying to evaluate different ability of your team by running hundreds of matches and you need to have report of these matches.
-Above all, if you want o apply some machine learning algorithms this would be usefull in extracting data because you can get the results as a python object which can be used directly on another script or decide to write them in a file!
+- Generating comprehensive data about your team performance on different matches.
+- Evaluating different capabilities of your team .
+- Using extracted data to train machine learning algorithm.

 ## Getting Started